Bankruptcy is an emotionally-charged term.

 Bankruptcy Will Cancel All of Your Debts

-Additionally, student loan debt, child support, certain taxes owed and alimony, are typically not cancelled through bankruptcy.
+Additionally, student loan debt, child support, certain taxes owed and alimony, are typically not canceled through bankruptcy.

 Should You File Bankruptcy?